High school CEP instructors

 High school teachers will:

-For a new class, new instructor or new mentor, six meetings are required.
-At least one planning meeting between the mentor and high school instructor (which includes new instructor orientation and course specific training) must occur prior to the start of the semester.
-At least two in-person classroom observations will occur and one follow-up meeting.
-Mentors will record their observations and recommendations, which are submitted and reviewed by M State's K12 collaboration manager.
+For a new instructor or new course, four meetings and two course observations are required.
+At least one planning meeting between the mentor and high school instructor must occur prior to the start of the semester.
+The planning meeting includes CEP New Instructor Training and Orientation.
+The remaining meetings can be done in tandem with the course observations and at the end of the semester.
+Mentors will record their observations and recommendations, which are submitted and reviewed by the CEP program director.

 Non-Compliance with Instructor Responsibilities